 Research Interests: high-dimensional and computational statistics, biostatistics, machine learning, causal inference, and applications in genetics, biology and medicine.

 Alison is Professor of Probability, Fellow by Special Election, Magdalen College, University of Oxford, and a Fellow of the Royal Society (FRS).

 Research Interests: Alison’s research interests can be roughly divided into the three interconnected areas of infinite dimensional stochastic analysis, mathematical ecology and mathematical population genetics.

-Cecilia is a senior lecturer at the University of Queensland.
+Cecilia is an associate professor at the University of Queensland.
 She has held research fellowships from the Australian Research Council (ARC) and the Pacific Institute for the Mathematical Sciences (PIMS).
-She is a member of the Mexican National System of Researchers (SNI).
+She has been a member of the Mexican National System of Researchers (SNI).

 Research Interests: Cecilia’s research interests include dynamical systems, ergodic theory and related areas.
 Her recent work focuses on random dynamical systems, transfer operators, Lyapunov exponents and coherent structures.

 Frances is a Professor of Applied Mathematics in the School of Mathematics and Statistics at UNSW Sydney.

 Research Interests: Theory and applications of high dimensional numerical integration and approximation; Quasi-Monte Carlo methods; Information Based Complexity; Partial differential equations with random coefficients; Uncertainty Quantification.